InternetMaximalism/intmax-interoperability-plugin/README.md

 ### Offer Manager (Pattern 2)

 1. Tom locks his ETH and registers the offer.
-This declares that he will transfer the locked assets to the account that has transferred the specified token on intmax to him.
+This declares that he will transfer the locked assets to the account that has transferred the specified token on INTMAX to him.
-2. Mike accepts the offer and transfers the tokens on intmax to Tom.
+2. Mike accepts the offer and transfers the tokens on INTMAX to Tom.
 3. Mike can receive Tom's ETH.

 #### [register()](./contracts/contracts/OfferManagerReverseInterface.sol#L40-L56)